Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 - Make sure the icing is not too runny.
 It should coat the back of a spoon and not drip right off of it.

 - To ice, the cookies, simply spoon some icing onto the cookie and spread it out with the spoon or you can use a toothpick as well to spread it out.
+Or you can dip the top of the cookies in the icing.
 Top the cookies with desired sprinkles immediately while the icing is still wet so it sticks to the icing.

 - You could also fill a piping bag fitted with a tip with the icing and ice the cookies that way.